How to Teach Your Kids to Love Writing

 Of course, you should read to your kids every day.
 But, do more than read aloud to them.
 Point out how many stories they come across every day that aren’t in books.
 Their favorite movies, TV shows, even video games!
 All are stories that someone wrote down at some point before they made it to the screen.

 Your child may not get excited about writing stories like the kind they read in books, but they may get excited about writing the story for a video game or a movie.
 The point is, if you want your kids to write, you must give them options they can get excited about.
-The more options they have, the more likely you are to find the excitement trigger.
+The more options they have, the more likely you are to find the excitement trigger, which will teach your kids to love writing and good stories.

 Eliminate the Blank Page